zumasys/docs/site/jbase/miscellaneous/case-insensitive-overview/README.md

 ### Filename case

-All files listed on JEDIFILEPATH get added to an internal lookup, although this may seem like overkill internally whenever you try to open a file, jBASE will search all locations listed on JEDIFILEPATH until it opens the requested file.
+All files listed on JEDIFILEPATH get added to an internal lookup, although this may seem like overkill.
+Internally, whenever you try to open a file, jBASE will search all locations listed on JEDIFILEPATH until it opens the requested file.
 This will happen for every OPEN.
-Because the caching of filenames is only done when a new jBASE process starts, for most processes it should end up being a little more efficient as the internal cache of available files is also used by all child processes.
+Because the cacheing of filenames is only done when a new jBASE process starts, for most processes it should end up being a little more efficient as the internal cache of available files is also used by all child processes.

-Typically most users may start by opening a jShell or some form of menu, any new processes started will always check cached names first.
+Typically, most users may start by opening a jShell or some form of menu, any new processes started will always check cached names first.

 There are exceptions, things like a new file is created by another user.
-In these cases files opened using the existing mechanisms and the cache is updated.
+In these cases, files are opened using the existing mechanisms and the cache is updated.

 This new behavior is controlled with the **case\_insensitive\_file\_ids** emulation option.